daniyalsultan/Invite-ellie-backend/README.md

   LIMIT 1;

   ------------------------------------------------------------------
-  -- 2. Create default workspace (ignore if exists)
+  -- 2. Create default workspace (idempotent)
   ------------------------------------------------------------------
   INSERT INTO public.workspaces_workspace (owner_id, name, created_at, updated_at)
   VALUES (NEW.id, 'Default Workspace', NOW(), NOW()) ON CONFLICT (owner_id, name) DO NOTHING
-  RETURNING id INTO ws_id;  -- ← Use ws_id
+  RETURNING id INTO ws_id;

-  -- If workspace already existed, fetch its ID
   IF ws_id IS NULL THEN
     SELECT id INTO ws_id
     FROM public.workspaces_workspace